the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Armor units gain +1 Movement from their UA.
 - Coal Plants no longer boost Culture.
 - Oracles start at +6 Faith, +1 Culture and increase to +8 Faith, +2 Culture with Chemistry, but no longer provide Happiness.
-- The Temple is nerfed to remove both its bonus to Local Happiness and their instant Pantheon (was formerly a guaranteed Turn 1 Religion via free Great Prophet prior to them being nerfed in the base scenario).
+- The Temple is nerfed to remove both the bonus to Local Happiness and the instant Pantheon (which was formerly a guaranteed Turn 1 Religion via free Great Prophet prior to them being nerfed in the base scenario).
 - Fuel Depots are also nerfed: they only add +1 Culture to Oil tiles.
 - Sanctums are buffed: they add +1 Faith while the faction has Power and don't have as much of a reduction in Science gain compared to standard Libraries.
 - College of Mystics is buffed: it no longer has reduced Science gain compared to standard Universities, adds an unconditional +2 Culture, and adds +1 Faith while the faction has Power.
 However, it no longer adds Great Scientist Points.